 Don't Forget the Rest of Your Life

-Try not to let your business become your entire life — a well balanced, healthy lifestyle includes a proper diet, exercise, and time for personal relationships with family and friends.
-Putting all your time and energy into your business to earn money for retirement or other purposes is pointless if it leads to declining physical and/or mental health.
+Try not to let your business become your entire life—a well-balanced, healthy lifestyle includes a proper diet, exercise, and time for personal relationships with family and friends.
+Putting all your time and energy into your business to earn money for retirement or other purposes is pointless if it leads to declining physical or mental health.

-Be a great entrepreneur — and be an even better person.
+Be a great entrepreneur—but be an even better person.